geoffreyvanwyk/ansible-role-moodle_uninstall/README.md

 > regards to parameters that may need to be set for other roles, or variables that
 > are used from other roles.

-The list of roles on which this role depends can be found in `requirements.yml` .
+The list of roles and collections on which this role depends can be found in `requirements.yml` .

 ## Example Playbook